alexkanavos/tic-tac-toe/README.md

 ## Introduction

 This is a simple text-based implementation of the classic Tic Tac Toe game using Python.
 The game allows two players to play against each other on the command line interface.

-## Requirements

-To run this Tic Tac Toe game, you need to have the following installed:

-- Python 3.x
-- NumPy library

 ## Installation